lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 From the table above, we can see a large proportion of misclassification of result 3 (incurable) compared to the others.
 It incorrectly predicts it as result 2 (node) since these two classes are very similar as seen in the visualization.

-We should use AUC score to evaluate model prediction that accounts for different threshold.
-This provides a better evaluation criteria than accuracy (since it only evaluates at one threshold).
+We should use AUC score to evaluate model prediction that accounts for different threshold, which provides a better evaluation criteria than accuracy.

 ```R